TodePond/TodePondDotCom/sky/dear-diary/readme.md

 God, it feels like a million miles away now, but I guess that experience is still part of me, somehow.

-It can be taboo to talk about these things, but looking back, I am very very pleased that I made it through and successfully became a trans adult rather than [just another trans kid statistic](https://www.thetrevorproject.org/blog/anti-transgender-laws-cause-up-to-72-increase-in-suicide-attempts-among-transgender-and-nonbinary-youth-study-shows/).
+It can be taboo to talk about these things, but looking back, I am very very pleased that I made it through and successfully became a trans adult rather than [just another statistic](https://www.thetrevorproject.org/blog/anti-transgender-laws-cause-up-to-72-increase-in-suicide-attempts-among-transgender-and-nonbinary-youth-study-shows/).

 <br>

 Those old diary pages...
 They make me cringe, but they also give me some direct connection to my younger self.
 They give me some unfiltered insight into how I used to be.
-It's a way for teenager Lu to speak to fifteen years into the future Lu: Somewhen over my full life's years away.
+It's a way for teenager Lu to speak to fifteen years into the future Lu: Over my full life's years away.

 Unfortunately, I can't respond.
 But if I could...
 I would say that (a) That's very cringe, and (b) I am still writing cringe diary entries decades later, and I somehow justify it by calling it a [wikiblogardenite](/wikiblogardenite).